Karlsruhe pleasure safari

 Light

-Discover culinary highlights on our suggested route and fill your pleasure safari backpack with all kinds of Karlsruhe delicacies for your picnic.
+Discover culinary highlights on our suggested route and fill your gourmet safari backpack with all kinds of Karlsruhe delicacies for your picnic.

 Tour details